cedricmoorejr/quantsumore/README.md

 # Installation
-To start using the `quantsumore` API clients for financial data analysis, follow these steps to install the package and set up your environment.
+To start using the `quantsumore` API clients for financial data analysis, follow these steps to install the package.

 ### Installing the `quantsumore` Package